Benefits of EB5 Visa

 Required minimum investments are:

-A targeted employment area is an area that, at the time of investment, is a rural area or an area experiencing unemployment of at least 150 percent of the national average rate.Return to Menu
+A targeted employment area is an area that, at the time of investment, is a rural area or an area experiencing unemployment of at least 150 percent of the national average rate.If you have any questions about What are the Investment Requirements for an EB5?, please, feel free to contact us at Davies & Associates, so we can help you

 - Property Sales